cert-ee/cuckoo3/docs/src/installation/cuckoo.md

     task running nodes.

 * One or more task running nodes
     * This node accepts, runs tasks, and stores the collected behavioral logs.
 It has an API that the main node uses to tell it to run a task or to download a result for a task.
-This node type is "dumb" it does not know about other nodes or even the main node.
+This node type is "dumb"; it does not know about other nodes or even the main node.
 This node is also where Cuckoo rooter should be running if automatic network routing is desired.

 #### Task running node(s)